-Where a child is absent from school and we have not received any verbal or written communication from the parent, then the Attendance Officer will telephone home on a daily basis.
-If no response is received the child is referred to the Local Authority as a possible Child Missing Education.
+Where a child is absent from school and we have not received any verbal or written communication from the parent, then the Attendance Officer will telephone home daily.
+If no response is received other contacts held for the child will also be contacted.
+If we have not heard from any contacts, then a home visit may be conducted.